Alert Logic Requirements for Virtual and Physical Appliances

 Instance Type vCPU Traffic Capacity EBS Volume Size

-Traffic capacity is an average performance measured using a representative sample of e-commerce web traffic.
+Traffic capacity is peak capacity measured using inbound and outbound traffic combined, assuming a representative sample of e-commerce web traffic.
 Actual performance may vary and depends on factors such as ratio of inbound to outbound traffic, request complexity, variability in input, and concurrency.

 AWS supported instance types for WAF pair high availability